90 Plus Group: the people behind the play

 Her solo play I’ll Tell You This for Nothing – My Mother the War Hero premiered at BATS Theatre in Wellington September 2018.
 Kate has since given 96 performances, including Edinburgh Fringe 2019, Adelaide Fringe 2020, (Best Female Solo Theatre Show), a 2022 season at Circa Theatre, and a command performance for Gov. Gen. Dame Patsy Reddy.

-Playwright: Rachel McAlpine is the author of ten poetry collections, five plays, five novels, and nine books about writing and writers.
+Playwright and Associate Producer: Rachel McAlpine is the author of ten poetry collections, five plays, five novels, and nine books about writing and writers.
 Her first play was performed in Wellington, May 1980.
 Rachel’s latest and most popular collection of poems is How To Be Old (Cuba Press, 2020).
 She was a pioneer in digital content and taught thousands through her company, Contented Enterprises.
 Since 2015 Rachel has focused on writing and performing poems around the theme of aging.
 She also dances with Crows Feet Dance Collective and has an active blog, Write Into Life.

 Director: Robin Payne has been actively involved in theatre ever since leaving school, as an actor, director, innovator and educator.
 She trained at NIDA in Sydney and did post-graduate training in London at the Central School of Speech and Drama, and joined a group of avant-garde writers and theatre people.
 She returned to Wellington and taught voice at Drama School, then was head-hunted to Melbourne, then Perth.
 Returned to New Zealand in 1991 to be Director of Toi Whakaari from 1991–1997.
 Internationally acclaimed as an actor and director, she has continued to create her own works, direct other plays, and galvanise young actors through the Sheilah Winn Shakespeare Festivals.